ntjnh/cc-projects/README.md

 # Codecademy Off-Platform Projects

-Local projects that are path of the Codecademy Front-End and Full-Stack Engineer Paths.
+Local projects that are part of the Codecademy Front-End and Full-Stack Engineer Paths.

 ## Web Development Foundations